 The Thamnophis cyrtopsis cyrtopsis is prevalent in central and southeastern Arizona.
-Some members can be found in the Western Pima country, in the Ajo Mountains.
+Some members can be found in the Western Pima county, in the Ajo Mountains.

 This particular species is known to be crepuscular and diurnal although they sometimes become active whenever there are warm nights.
 Their diet consists of small fish and tadpoles.

-Females of the Western Garter Snake species are oviviparous and give birth to neonates, about twenty-five at a time, usually in late spring.
+Females of the Western Garter Snake species are viviparous and give birth to neonates, about twenty-five at a time, usually in late spring.